Design, Fabrication and Characterization of Microwave Multiplexing SQUID Prototype: Results

 \subsection{Flux modulation and readout noise measurement}

-By supplying a sawtooth wave signal to the flux ramp coil through a signal generator, the noise performance of the $\mu$Mux can be assessed.
+By supplying a sawtooth wave signal(Figure \ref{fig12}(a)) to the flux ramp coil through a signal generator, the noise performance of the $\mu$Mux can be assessed.
 The excitation tone signals for reading out the seven channels of the $\mu$Mux prototype are generated and combined by the room-temperature electronics.
 The frequencies of the generated tone signals are derived from the fitted results of the measured S$_{21}$.
-The demodulated phase signal of the flux ramp modulation is illustrated in Figure \ref{fig12}.
+The demodulated phase signal of the flux ramp modulation is illustrated in Figure \ref{fig12}(b).
 From this demodulated phase signal, we can extract the signal from the input coil of the $\mu$Mux.
 When no signal is input from the input coil, the demodulated signal can be utilized to derive the equivalent noise current using Fast Fourier Transform (FFT) analysis.
+The amplitude of the sawtooth wave signal used in our measurement is 2.4 V, corresponding to three magnetic flux quanta, with a frequency of 500 Hz.
+The excitation tone power is -17 dBm.
 The measured equivalent noise current power for ch01 is presented in Figure \ref{fig13}.
-It can be observed that the measured equivalent noise current (NEI) is 154 pA/$\sqrt{\text{Hz}}$ in the frequency range of 2--20 Hz.
+It can be observed that the measured equivalent noise current (NEI) is 42 pA/$\sqrt{\text{Hz}}$ in the frequency range of 1--100 Hz, which is comparable to the NEI in the literature \citep{Dober-2017}.